California's Bullet Train Hurtles Towards a Multibillion-Dollar Overrun

 The whole project is expected to cost more than $68 billion.

 Well, duh.
 Mass transportation is a slush fund.
-(Score:2)
+(Score:4, Insightful)

 It may work eventually, but it's a boondoggle for construction companies and mayors/governors.